 In addition to using the following resources to find individual housing, you can also get information about fellow interns who are looking for roommates during the summer.
 Look for the housing discussions on the Facebook group that you should have joined shortly after you were accepted to the program.

-Please note: Housing supplements are distributed the first week of the internship.
+Please note: All interns receive housing supplements regardless of distance from the Lab.
+Housing supplements are distributed the first week of the internship.